dingusdev/dingusppc/zdocs/users/manual.md

 Specified what devices are connected to a particular PCI slot.
 Not supported on NuBus machines such as the Power Mac 6100.

 ```
---adb_devices TEXT
+--adb_devices device_name
 ```

-Set the ADB devices to attach, comma-separated.
+Set the ADB devices to attach where `device_name` is the name of the device to attach, comma-separated.

 ### Command Line Examples